 Class participation can result in a half grade upward or downward departure (i.e. an A- to an A, or a B+ to a B).
 Students are expected to be prepared for every class.
 Attendance is not participation!
 Students should have their table tents displayed in each class.
 Please be sure to silence or disable all mobile communications devices, as use of them is disruptive to the learning environment.
 Any students engaging in the use of these devices (i.e. text messaging, instant messaging, emailing, phone ringing) may receive a downward grade departure in class participation.
 Any phone that audibly rings in class will be answered by the professor!
 You must attend the section in which you are enrolled, as there is limited space in the classroom and the sections move at different paces.
 The quality of participation, as reflected in careful reading and thorough analysis of the assigned materials, is important.
 It is also important to build upon other students' comments.
 This requires attentive listening.
 Class participation will be judged on the basis of quality and consistency.
 In addition, the student's participation grade may be negatively impacted by deficient attendance.
 Students are encouraged to discuss the adequacy of their participation with the professor.
-Attendance on class sessions in which there are guest speakers and in those in which we will conduct the WSBI Sports Media Focus Panel discussions are mandatory.
+Attendance on class sessions in which there are guest speakers are mandatory.